Law Firm Partner

 Mr. Lytvyn graduated with honors from the University of Florida with B.S. degrees in Aerospace and Mechanical Engineering.
 His academic accomplishments were recognized with several prestigious scholarships including the Boeing Company Scholarship, Exxon Mobile Scholarship, and UF College of Engineering Dean’s Scholarship.
 Mr. Lytvyn is admitted to practice before the United States Patent and Trademark Office, the U.S. Court of Appeals for the Federal Circuit, and is a member of the Florida Bar.

 Mr. Lytvyn specializes in areas of patent law pertaining to mechanical arts, aerospace technologies, software, and telecommunications.
-He has prosecuted over a hundred issued United States utility patents and assisted foreign counsel with prosecution of numerous patents issued abroad.
+He has prosecuted over one hundred fifty issued United States utility patents and assisted foreign counsel with prosecution of numerous patents issued abroad.
 Mr. Lytvyn also specializes in post-grant proceedings before the Patent Trial and Appeal Board (PTAB) and has served as lead counsel in a number of high-profile cases.

 DSS Technology Management, Inc. v.
 Apple Inc., 885 F.3d 1367 (Fed.
 Cir.
 2018), (Appeal from IPR2015-00369 and IPR2015-00373) Outcome: Reversal of PTAB’s invalidity finding.
 The case involved US Patent No. 6,218,290 asserted against Apple, Inc. for infringement of wireless communications technologies pertaining to Bluetooth peripherals.
 The Federal Circuit issued a precedential opinion fully reversing the PTAB’s decisions in the underlying IPRs, thereby upholding validity of the ‘290 Patent.